pie-dao/docs/papers/piedao.md

 Unlike finalized pools in Uniswap or Balancer, trading in Pie Smart Pools can be halted.
 Emergency transactions can be prepared via a vote of DAO token holders and broadcast in the future under specific conditions that require trading to be halted.

-These transactions can be triggered based on multiple conditions by bots monitoring the mempool for abnormal behavior regarding the price and total supply of the underlying assets, in order to minimize the risk of a single asset collapsing draining the entire pool.
+These transactions can be triggered based on multiple conditions by bots monitoring the mempool for abnormal behavior regarding the price and total supply of the underlying assets, in order to minimize the risk of a single asset collapse draining the entire pool.

 Over time, we believe live risk statistics and predictive analysis regarding the likelihood of a specific asset defaulting will be essential tools for liquidity pools to succeed.

 #### Safeguards - Capped Pools

-Pie smart pool can include a maximum cap for experimental pools.
+Pie Smart Pools can include a maximum cap for experimental pools.

 ### Parameters to Govern